cristinasprogrammingadventure/Machine-Learning-for-breast-cancer-detection/README.md

 ### Machine Learning

-#### We will experiment with nine Machine Learning models in this the breast cancer detection project.
-These classification models will be trained and tested **firstly on the whole dataset of 32 variables (including ID + target) and afterwards, we'll do the same on a reduced dataset using only 17 of the variables, which were chosen with the "features importance" formula matched with correlations.
+We will experiment with nine Machine Learning models in this the breast cancer detection project.
+These classification models will be trained and tested **firstly on the whole dataset of 32 variables** (including ID + target) and afterwards, we'll do the same on a **reduced dataset using only 17 of the variables**, which were based on the **"features importance"** calculus matched with **correlations results**.

 Traing models with **PySpark**: